anod/svnshell/README.md

 # SVN Shell

-svnshell - addon for BASH which improves CLI with relveant subversion information and shortcuts for common comands.
+svnshell - addon for BASH shel which improves CLI with relevant information about current subversion repository and provides shortcuts for common comands.

 Based on https://gist.github.com/shpoont/4055511